MichaelOgundero/Lobby/README.md

 the lobby for the strategy game
 Rovshan

-1- create a fully working version on memory
+Please use the NEXT brach when cloning or looking for the latest version

-2- create version that works on local  MS Sql
+- create version that works on local  MS Sql
-3- create the HttpServlet part and upload to Google change boolean return operations to error string 4- fix the MS-Sql on Google
+- fix the HttpServlet part and upload to Google /lobbyservice module can be found in the appengine.xml
-5- push to GitHub
+- fix the MS-Sql on Google
-6- create a documentation
+- create a documentation

-PS for step 3 boolean to error string change only change the functions that you will use for the HttpServlet  because other internal details doesn’t matter

 Notes
 GameID == 0  means the user is in no Gamelobby can only be at MainLobby

 json format data usage complete servlet management and Ms sql persistance needed

-IN the next release I will prove documentation on the types of the files and also Json keys in the responses of all requests